Range Estimations, Coordinate Systems and Projections

 Note

 Slant range is calculated from the value of frang, the distance to the first range gate.
 In pyDARN, we assume that this value is the distance to the inner edge of the first range gate.
 We are aware that not all radars use this exact definition, this is outside the remit of pyDARN and should be addressed at a higher level.
 The value rxrise is also used in the definition of slant range.
-This is the receiver rise time of the radar, however, due to discussion outside of pyDARN's remit the value of rxrise is adjusted in FITACF files and may not match the value given in hardware files.
+This is the receiver rise time of the radar, however, due to discussion outside of pyDARN's remit* the value of rxrise is adjusted in FITACF files and may not match the value given in hardware files.
 Currently, pyDARN has decided to use the values for rxrise given in the hardware files.
 We will amend or reconsider this approach as and when a solution to the differing values is found.
-In some plots, the user can change the frang value to fit their needs.
+In some plots, the user can change these values to fit their needs.

 Coords: Coordinate System

 This function is used to determine the position of data in spatial plots: fan, grid and convection map plots.
-Range time plots now allow for Coords use.
+Range time plots now also allow for Coords use.
 The y-axis can be converted to latitude or longitude using a the coords keyword.
 E.G. using coords=Coords.GEOGRAPHIC and latlon='lon' in the method call, will convert the chosen range estimate (see above) into geographic longitudes.

 Geographic: Coords.GEOGRAPHIC is the standard geographical coordinate system for latitude and longitude (degrees)